 In a large bowl, combine sugar and eggs and stir using a wooden spoon.
 Add the remaining milk ( re-heat milk in the microwave if its already cold instead of warm).
 Add in the yeast mixture and about 1/4 cup of the flour.
 Stir until the mixture is smooth.
 Set this aside for about 2-3 minutes.

-Add remaining flour and salt and stir everything for about five minutes or so, this time using your hands, until the mixture is smooth and shiny.
+Add remaining flour and salt and stir everything using a wooden spoon for about seven minutes or so, until the mixture is smooth and shiny.
 Dough will be very thick and sticky.
-Now add 2 tbsp of melted, warm butter and stir it into the dough until it is smoother, softer and more shiny.
+Now add 2 tbsp of melted, warm butter and stir it into the dough until it is smoother, softer and more shiny, about 5 minutes.

 Rising and Shaping of Dough

 Place the dough in a lightly greased bowl and cover with plastic wrap.
 Let rise for 1 and 1/2 to 2 hours until size is doubled.

 Gently knead the dough on a clean surface for a few times just to deflate it.
 Put it back in the bowl, cover with plastic and let it rest for 1 hour (or up to 2 days) in the refrigerator.